Get On Your Bike!

-Our Cycling Skills Program is designed to fix that, with a swag of free activities and bike gear to encourage staff and students to ride to campus.
+The Ecoversity Cycling Skills Program includes a swag of free gear and events that have been designed to encourage staff and students to regularly ride to Uni:

 - SAPOL bike engraving (to help track it down if it gets stolen)